FatimaRivera/Master_snails/README.md

 The resulting `merged.fasta` file contains all assembled mitogenomes and can be used for downstream analyses such as annotation, alignment, and phylogenetic reconstruction.

+### 2.10 Dealing with Problematic Samples

+Not all samples will produce a circularized mitogenome during the initial NOVOPlasty run.
+After reviewing the assembly logs, problematic samples can be reprocessed using the following strategies:

+#### Multiple Contigs Produced

+If NOVOPlasty produces several contigs instead of a circularized genome, identify the longest contig and use it as a new seed sequence.
+Re-run NOVOPlasty with the updated seed and a reduced `k-mer size (K-mer = 21)`.

+#### Invalid or Ineffective Seed Sequence

+If the assembly fails due to an unsuitable seed sequence, select an alternative seed from a closely related species and re-run the assembly.

+#### Persistent Assembly Failure

+If changing the seed sequence does not improve the assembly, re-examine the sequencing data.
+Some samples may require reprocessing of the raw reads or the use of alternative cleaned read files before attempting a new assembly.

+Repeat the assembly process until a circularized mitogenome is obtained or until all reasonable assembly strategies have been exhausted.